FedericoTartarini/jsthermalcomfort/docs_theme/references.md

 [18] ASHRAE, 2017.
 2017 ASHRAE Handbook Fundamentals.
 Atlanta.

 [24] Polydoros, Anastasios & Cartalis, Constantinos.
 (2015).
 Use of Earth Observation based indices for the monitoring of built-up area features and dynamics in support of urban energy studies.
 Energy and Buildings.
 98. 92-99.
 10.1016/j.enbuild.2014.09.060.

+[25] Gagge, A.P., Fobelets, A.P., and Berglund, L.G., 1986.
+A standard predictive Index of human reponse to thermal enviroment.
+Am.
+Soc.
+Heating, Refrig.
+Air-Conditioning Eng.
+709–731.